CodePapa360/Ping-coming-soon-page/README.md

 </div>

   <p align="center">
     This is my solution for the Ping coming soon page design challenge on Frontend Mentor.
+The objective was to build a coming soon page with email validation and get it looking as close to the design as possible.
   </p>

 ### Screenshot